pa5cal/NoFlyMapForDronePilots/README.md

 ![NoFlyMapForDronePilots](img/NoFlyMapForDronePilots.png?raw=true "NoFlyMapForDronePilots")

-You will find some more information in the FOSSGIS 2018 talk @ [Slideshare](https://de.slideshare.net/pascalneis/eine-konfigurierbare-karte-mit-verbotszonen-fr-drohnenflieger-auf-basis-von-openstreetmap-daten-91729057)
+You will find some more information in the FOSSGIS 2018 talk @ [Slideshare (German)](https://de.slideshare.net/pascalneis/eine-konfigurierbare-karte-mit-verbotszonen-fr-drohnenflieger-auf-basis-von-openstreetmap-daten-91729057)

 PREREQUISITES
 -------------